graphql/graphql-spec/spec/Section 2 -- Language.md

 White space is used to improve legibility of source text and act as separation between tokens, and any amount of white space may appear before or after any token.
-White space between tokens is not significant to the semantic meaning of a GraphQL query document, however white space characters may appear within a {String} or {Comment} token.
+White space between tokens is not significant to the semantic meaning of a GraphQL Document, however white space characters may appear within a {String} or {Comment} token.

 Note: GraphQL intentionally does not consider Unicode "Zs" category characters